The best iPad Pro apps for Apple Pencil

 - Download Shapr3D from the App Store

 Shapr3D is a professional-grade CAD modelling app based on the Siemens Parasolid geometric engine and HOOPS Exchange translation software.
-CAD has been difficult to translate to a tablet format because of the level of precision needed, but that limitation is overcome here thanks to the Apple Pencil's 9ms latency and the power of the latest iPad Pros.
+CAD has been difficult to translate to a tablet format because of the level of precision needed, but that limitation has been overcome here thanks to the Apple Pencil's 9ms latency and the power of the latest iPad Pros.

 Shapr3D competes with the much pricier Onshape, a CAD platform that relies heavily on cloud processing, with interaction either via the web or tablet apps.
 But with Shapr3D, all processing is performed locally, and files are stored on the iPad, not in the cloud.
 It's one of the best iPad Pro apps for Apple Pencil if you're looking to develop your skills in 3D design.